-The Day of the Dead Parade in Mexico City was founded after the fictional parade in the James Bond movie Spectre.
+Mexico City’s Day of the Dead Parade was founded after the fictional parade in the opening sequence of the James Bond movie “Spectre” (2015).

 Mexico City’s Day of the Dead celebration has grown into almost two weeks of events.